William Sawalich: Personal life

-William's father, Brandon, is the president of Starkey Hearing Technologies, which sponsors his racing efforts.
-He is currently an online student at Liberty University Online Academy.
+William's father, Brandon Sawalich, is the president of Starkey Hearing Technologies, the largest hearing aid manufacturer in the United States.
+Starkey sponsors his racing efforts.
+Brandon is the stepson of businessman William F. Austin.

+Sawalich is currently an online student at Liberty University Online Academy, and is a client of KHI Management.

 Motorsports career results

+Stock car career summary

+† As Sawalich was a guest driver, he was ineligible for championship points.

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)